Save yourself some time.

 Prototypes iterations were based off of both research and evaluation of the old homepage, and also had to take into account all of the new experiences and goals.
 As a result, instead of being fast short iterations, homepage consists of a longer, but less dense timeline staging the final release.

 Instead of early quick revisions, the new homepage experience was done over time and changed as the experience itself changed.
-Home has a separate research track that rans in parallel with others since home was often the step prior to a user engaging with other parts of the site but we weren't finishing it until the rest of the site was done.
+Home had a separate research track that ran in parallel with others since home was often the step prior to a user engaging with other parts of the site but we weren't finishing it until the rest of the site was done.

-It was important to establish goals early on in the process and identify guiding principles for research and design so that research is more valuable and to avoid doing unnecessary research that wastes time and money.
-It's also important in regards to research because I was able to provide templates for each project that were consistent enough to be facilitated by anyone on the team.
-What this means is that we could have different people collecting, at different times but all returning relatively the same type of information.
-This enabled quicker synthesization and integration of research and opportunities that were out of scope were easier to identify and delegate.
+It was important to establish goals early in the process and identify guiding principles for research and design so that research was more valuable and to avoid doing unnecessary research that wasted time and money.
+Having these goals allowed us to create research templates.
+What this meant is that we could have different people collecting, at different times, but all returning relatively the same type of information.
+This enabled quicker synthesization and integration of research, and opportunities that were out of scope were easier to identify and delegate.

-The new experience set out to provide a solution that set out to accomodate all users by leveraging a personalization system, new layout based around teaching and learning modes, and a persistent navigation system that acted as a "mini" version of the homepage.
+The new experience set out to provide a solution to accomodate all users by leveraging a personalization system, new layout based around teaching and learning modes, and a persistent navigation system that acted as a "mini" version of the homepage.

 Allow users to add and remove content, reorder that content, and group it all in ways that make sense.
 Allow the users to own the space and really personalize in order to facilitate whichever learning mode they're in.

-Abstract functionality one level to allow the user to choose their own path.
+By providing a Home experience that was anchored around the goals of users and then personalized content, we enabled a much more intentional and useful space.
 Home and the global navigation should be the hub where teachers can switch modes and pivot on the type of work they're doing.
-This same base experience can be seen within the global navigation as well, where all 9 homepage functions are found.
+This same base experience can be seen within the global navigation as well, where all nine homepage functions are found.

-We wanted to connect users to the high-quality content they always speak about.
-Discovery Education is known for good content, and we wanted to increase awareness of not only big changes within Discovery Education content, but also changes to content the user is subscribed to or has already used.
-Keeping the homepage fresh, but also consistent will never stop being a challenge.
+We wanted to connect users to the high-quality content they expected to find.
+Discovery Education is known for excellent content.
+We wanted to increase awareness of changes and updates within Discovery Education resoucres and content library.
+If new content was added that was relevant to the user, we wanted to increase the chance the user might encounter it.
+The second thing we wanted to do was notify the user of content within feed Keeping the homepage fresh, but also consistent will never stop being a challenge.

-We invested heavily in the fact that users have many modes and we won't be able to predict which mode they'll arrive in.
+We invested heavily in the fact that users have many modes and we wouldn't be able to predict which mode they'll arrive in.
 Making sure that users were aware and had quick access to any path was imperative to us.
-Bouncing and pogo-sticking back to the home page like users used to do was unacceptable.
+Bouncing and pogo-sticking back to the home page. as in the previous experience, was unacceptable.
 With the integration of the global navigation, the home experience is with the users throughout.
 But only what they need, not the content.
 Just the ability to access the content.

-DE is a global product and we take localization very seriously.
+Discovery Education is a global product and we take localization very seriously.
 We believe that every student and educator should have the same opportunities.
-With considerations for RTL languages, special character availability in typeface, cultural sensitivities and more everything from content to the interface goes through a litany of checks and use cases to make sure the experience is as uniform and accommodating as possible.
+With considerations for RTL languages, special character availability in typeface, cultural sensitivities and more, everything from content to the interface goes through a litany of checks and use cases to make sure the experience is as uniform and accommodating as possible.

-While wanted the Home page to tell a story and indicate what Discovery Experience offers, we also recognized that this isn't a traditional homepage experience.
-Users are loggins in with agendas and tasks they need to complete.
+While we wanted the Home page to tell a story and indicate what the Discovery Experience offers, we also recognized that this isn't a traditional homepage experience.
+Users are log-ins in with agendas and tasks they need to complete.
 The homepage needs to be as functional as it is informative.